 Pete Mills Of The Sweet Kill And His “Night Terror Creeper” Watch the stunningly dark new video and check out our Madame Siam Interview!

-LOS ANGELES, CA- The Sweet Kill is a music project from lead singer, producer, multi-instrumentalist Pete Mills.
+LOS ANGELES, CA- The Sweet Kill is a music project by lead singer, producer, multi-instrumentalist Pete Mills.
 Driven by “darkwave synths, masculine punk attitude, minimal urban beats, and a neo-emo message”, The Sweet Kill’s music has got a visceral edge that straddles the line between ominous and hopeful.

 Blurred Culture was able to host Pete and The Sweet Kill for an evening at Madame Siam, and we were only able to recently catch up with him to talk about his new album Neon Black and the stunning video for the lead-off single “Night Terror Creeper”